 1-1/2 cups of water for 1 cup grains.
 25 minutes on high pressure.

 Wheat berries are not gluten-free so if you must stay away from gluten, you will have to sub in something else.
 Quinoa or a medium or short whole grain brown rice works too.

 - This salad keeps well for a few days refrigerated and makes a great packed lunch.
-Pears will darken a bit with the dressing but texture and flavour stays fresh.
+Pears will darken a bit with the dressing but texture and flavour stay fresh.

 - Wheat berries take a while to cook, I like to soak mine overnight to remove some of the phytates and improve the absorbancy of the nutrients.
-Soaking also speeds up cooking time, but is not necessary for good results if you don’t have time to soak, or just can’t plan ahead.
+Soaking also speeds up cooking time, a little bit, but is not necessary for good results if you don't have time to soak, or just can't plan ahead.

 - Use a rice cooker to cook the grains!
 Place soaked and drained grains in the bowl of the rice cooker, add 2 cups of water for each cup of the pre-soaked measured dry grain, set and leave it be.
 Come back to perfectly cooked grains.

 - Substitute apple for the pear if you'd like.

 - I used Tamari toasted almonds.
-You can use plain toasted almonds like I have noted below.
+You can use plain toasted almonds as I have noted below.
 Tamari almonds add a nice bit of umami to the salad.
 You can buy them here or make your own.

 - 1 cup of sliced radishes a small bunch